Ready to Grow Your Business Fast?

 Selling: Winning Clients Through Prospect Follow Up

+Winning clients is a difficult undertaking that requires considerable preparation and follow-up.
 You never know how many follow up contacts it will take to win a customer.
-Most experts say that on average it takes between 5 and 12 contacts to winning clients.
+Most experts say that on average it takes between 5 and 12 contacts to win clients.
 It is quite rare to engage a prospect during your initial meeting.
 The timing has to be right for them.
-Most prospects will want time to think over your services.
+Most prospects will want time to think about your services.
 Many will want to discuss their decision with their spouse.
 What do you do next to win them as a client?

-Generally speaking several contacts are made prior to retaining a client.
+Generally speaking, several contacts are made prior to retaining a client.
 A business owner might expect to contact a prospect between six and twenty times and even more.
-Never give up unless the prospect asks you to stop calling.
-Sometimes months or even years may pass prior to your prospect becoming a client.
+Never give up unless the prospect asks you to stop contacting them.
+Sometimes months or even years may pass prior to your prospect of becoming a client.
 Your prospect needs to know, like and trust you prior to giving serious consideration to buying your service or product.

 You may ask, “How can I follow up with my prospects without “nagging” them?”
 The general answer is by serving your prospect and using a variety of ways to stay in touch.
 Think of creative ways to serve others.
 Below are some possibilities to keep your follow-ups interesting and helpful: